Laboratory

 Visitors may enter only designated areas where no mechanical work or experimental activities involving the use of machines and equipment are being conducted.
 They may approach work areas only for exceptional reasons and after using appropriate protective equipment.

-Access to the laboratory outside DISAFA’s official opening hours is allowed with permission from the Head of Laboratory Teaching or Research Activities (RADRL) and/or the Laboratory Director or Deputy Director.
+Access to the laboratory outside DISAFA’s official opening hours (8.00 am-7.30 pm) is allowed with permission from the Head of Laboratory Teaching or Research Activities (RADRL) and/or the Laboratory Director or Deputy Director.

 Personnel from external agencies assigned to conduct security checks or maintain and repair premises or equipment may access the laboratory only when accompanied by authorized personnel.